SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/prerequisities.md

   - /predictive-analytics/activity-recognition/#prerequisities
 ---

-Download the [ActivityRecognitionDemo.zip](/files/zementis/ActivityRecognitionDemo.zip) file which contains the project zip with name *ActivityRecognitionDemoProject.zip* and the EPL rules.
+Download the [ActivityRecognitionDemo.zip](/files/zementis/ActivityRecognitionDemo.zip) file which contains the project ZIP named *ActivityRecognitionDemoProject.zip* and the EPL rules.

 Running the demo scripts requires